 Basically, a magic ring is a type of loop or circle you create and then crochet into.
 Once you are done your round, you can pull the loop tight, closing up the center hole.

-It’s really neat, and the ability to decrease the size of your center hole is likely how it got it’s name.
-This is my preferred way of working in the round now, though there are other ways of course.
+It’s a really neat trick, and the ability to decrease the size of your center hole is likely how it got it’s name.
 This is useful for many types of projects–hats, mandalas, other lace pieces, amigurumi, appliques and goodness knows what else.
 It’s nice for granny squares too I think.

 So how does one create a magic ring?
 It’s really not that hard, and this useful video from Crochet Guru will really help.
 It’s how I learned!
 I hope today’s edition of Crochet for Beginners was just as magical as the magic ring is!
 I’ll be sharing one more technique and then the series will come to a close.
 Ideas for a new series for the blog?
 I’m open to suggestions 🙂

 A word of caution however! (says me in 2022) If you don’t secure the magic ring correctly (or tightly enough) it can all go awry.
 And fall apart on you.
 As has happened to me, and of course, this always happens just as you fasten off your project.